alvarobartt/investpy/docs/introduction.rst

 charts, technical data and financial tools about the global financial markets.

-So as, the decision of choosing Investing as the data source is based on its reliability and also because it is one of the few web pages that provides detailed data from spanish markets, as it was the main focus when determining to develop the package as explained previously.
+So as, the decision of choosing Investing as the data source is based on its reliability and also because it is one of the few web pages that provide detailed data from spanish markets, as it was the main focus when determining to develop the package as explained previously.